 Captain Pannell's sailing career includes 13 years as Master on Commercial deep draft oil tankers and military cargo vessels in the international trades.
 He came ashore full-time in 2007 at the American Maritime Officers Simulation, Training, Assessment and Research (STAR) Center in Dania Beach FL,. as the Director of Member Training and Officer Development.
 In this position he ensures the 4000 USCG licensed deck and engine officers of American Officers continue to receive the highest level training and professional development that meets regulatory, contracted company and industry requirements.

-Port Chaplain Rep. Board Member: Rev. Fr.
-John A. Jamnicky
+Port Chaplain Rep. Board Member: Fr.
+Sinclair K. Oubre, J.C.L., MNI

-Recreational Boaters/Yachtsman Board Rep. Member: William H. Watson
+Recreational Boaters/Yachtsman Board Rep. Member: Captain William H. Watson